Michelle Gomez

-Michelle Gomez (born 23 November 1966) is a Scottish actress.
+Michelle May R. Gomez (born 23 November 1966) is a Scottish actress.
 She gained recognition for her roles in the comedy series The Book Group (2002–2003), Green Wing (2004–2007), and Bad Education (2012–2013).
-She went on to appear as Missy in the long-running British science fiction series Doctor Who (2014–2017), for which she was nominated for the BAFTA TV Award for Best Supporting Actress.
+She went on to appear as Missy in the long-running British science fiction series Doctor Who (2014–2015, 2017), for which she was nominated for the BAFTA TV Award for Best Supporting Actress.

 Gomez received further recognition and acclaim for her roles as Lilith / Madam Satan and Mary Wardwell in the Netflix supernatural horror series Chilling Adventures of Sabrina (2018–2020) and as Miranda Croft in the HBO Max dark comedy thriller series The Flight Attendant (2020–2022).

 Early life

 Gomez was born on 23 November 1966 in Glasgow to Tony and May Gomez.
 Her father is originally from Montserrat and is of Portuguese descent.
 He was a photographer.
-Her mother ran a modelling agency.
+Her mother ran a modeling agency.

 From the moment she saw a production of Kiss Me, Kate at the age of seven, Gomez wanted to be an actress, which her parents encouraged.
 She attended Shawlands Academy from 1978 to 1983 and trained at the Royal Scottish Academy of Music and Drama.